NoHop3/cra-template-stg/README.md

 ## Great job!

-You just used the template to boost your React development app.
 If you liked this template consider giving it a star ⭐